-The selection meeting is scheduled for autumn.
+The selection meeting is scheduled for summer.

 It is the nominator's responsibility to ensure that he or she has submitted all the necessary documents.
 Nominations not submitted as a single entity will take longer to process.
 The documents required in addition to the nomination documents, i.e. the confidential statements by the expert reviewers, can be submitted to the Alexander von Humboldt Foundation directly, at the same time as the nomination.
 Subsequently, independent peer reviewers assess the nominations.

 An independent Selection Committee composed of academics from all disciplines makes the final decision on the nominations received.
 The Selection Committee makes its decision solely on the basis of the nominees' academic qualifications and the relevance of their research to the development of their own countries.

 Nominees will be notified about the Selection Committee's decision immediately after the meeting.

 One of our hallmarks is the degree of support we try to provide for every single guest researcher.
 This is why we offer you extra benefits in addition to the award amount: from invitations to events to language courses.